 ‘I am no engineer, Beardling’.
 Spat the older dwarf coldly with venom and spite.
 ‘I can barely be considered a dwarf.’
 Fresh tears welled in his eyes.

-The Runesmith, not used to being addressed this way, took a moment to rally.
+The Runic Smith, not used to being addressed this way, took a moment to rally.
 His tone softened somewhat ‘All the same, I think you should come pretty sharpish…’

-Cumbersomely and laboriously Thrully reached up and dragged the leather cowl and goggles off his head.
-The Runesmith gasped.
+Cumbersomely and laboriously Thrully reached up and dragged the leather cap and goggles off his head.
+The Runic Smith gasped.

-Rather than a full head of grey white, semi platted locks there was a rough shorn white scalp and flash of white Mohawk.
-A demented gaze met the Runesmiths’.
-The dead, stone cold glare caught the newcomer off guard and he took a faltering step back.
+Rather than a full head of grey white, semi platted locks there was a rough, freshly shorn, white scalp and flash of white-grey Mohawk.
+A demented gaze met the Smiths’.
+The dead, stone-cold glare caught the newcomer off guard and he took a faltering step back.
 Thrullys’ fists clenched and he scowled, ‘I no longer answer to any king, boy.
 I have taken the oath.’

-‘Thrully,’ Said the younger dwarf almost softly, ‘the massacre at the crossroads was all of our undoing, not merely yours to bear alone’.
+‘Thrully,’ Said the younger dwarf, almost in a whisper, ‘the massacre at the crossroads was all of our undoing, not merely yours to bear alone’.

 ‘My presence could have shifted the tide.
-I faltered in my duty to the king and the throng.
-My kin…’
+I faltered in my duty to my king and my throng.
+My…kin…’

 ‘We all did what we could in the face of elements beyond our control or wisdom.
-The powers of chaos we’re aligned against us.
-Have you seen the lesser moon ever shine so…green?’
+The powers of the Dark Ones were aligned against us.
+Have you seen the lesser moon ever shine so, so…green?’

 ‘I was aware.
 It matters not.
-I should have fallen with my crew.
+I should have fallen with my crew or my Marksmen.
 Not swatting lesser Greenskins in my trailer.’

-‘But surely…master engineer, you have not atoned to myself nor the alter of Grimnir.
+‘But surely…master engineer, you have not atoned to myself nor at the alter of Grimmite.
 Proper procedures have not been addressed.
 What of your station, what of the Throng?
 What of Dragon Kiss?’

-Without even turning nor a second thought the Runesmith whipped a heavy purse from his belt and threw it sideways at length towards the bar.
+Without even turning, nor a second thought, the Smith whipped a heavy purse from his belt and threw it sideways at length towards the bar.
 The crunch and subsequent tinkling suggested the purse had burst showering the bar top with gold.
-The subsequent scrabbling, scuffing and clinking suggested the barmen was gathering up all he could find.
+The subsequent scrabbling, scuffing and clinking suggested the barman was gathering up all he could find.

 ‘The Greenskins made my choice for me before the throng even took to the field’.

-The landlord cautiously sidled up to the Runesmith his laden arms outstretched.
+The landlord cautiously sidled up to the Runic Smith, his laden arms outstretched.

-‘I shall inform the king’ sighed the Runesmith relieving the barmen of his burden and shouldering the glistening heirloom.
-‘Grimnir bless your tred, Brother Thrully and may He bear your doom directly.’
+‘I shall inform the king,’ sighed the Smith relieving the barmen of his burden and shouldering the glistening heirloom.
+‘Grimmite bless your tred, Brother Thrully.
+And may He bear your doom directly.’

 ‘Aye, Bretheren.
 I hope he does.’

-The Runesmith stopped at the tavern door, light splashing of his ornamental robes.
-He took one last look around the room then said in a low voice, ‘It may interest you to learn that our Lord intends to meet the Greenskin filth at Harbrough woods.
+The Runesmith stopped at the tavern door, light splashing off his ornamental robes.
+He took one last look around the room then said in a low voice, ‘It may interest you to learn that our Lord intends to meet the Greenskin filth at Hardbough Woods.
 He cannot hope to defeat the entire orc tribe but moves to hold it long enough for a reprieve.
-Reinforcements from this very town are even now moving to outflank our foe.
+Human reinforcements from this very town are even now moving to outflank our foe.
 Perhaps your doom is not so far away after all.’

-The Runesmith departed to a chorus of clinking Gromril armour marching back down the street.
+The Runesmith departed to a chorus of clinking fine-wrought armour marching back down the street.

-The dwarf took the familiar weapon gave a half nod to the barkeep then lurched toward the door.
-Warm sun bathed him in light stinging his eyes.
+The dwarf took the familiar weapon, gave a half nod to the barkeep then lurched toward the door.
+The blazing sun bathed him in warm light stinging his eyes.
 He steadied himself on the door frame then looked over his shoulder with a sneer.